 Finally, show your commitment to the position.
 If a company is going to invest in training you, they need to know you aren’t just taking this job until something better comes along.
 Greg Shepard has been hiring staff to clean homes at Texas-based cleaning service Dallas Maids since 2014, and one particular resume has always stuck out to him.
 The applicant’s last position was as a corporate executive, but she was applying to clean homes after being struck by a need to live life more simply.
 It was a desire Shepard understood, enough so that he scheduled an interview.
 But it was the knowledge that the applicant wouldn’t stick with the job for long that made him eventually opt not to hire her. [pullquote align=”center”]“Overall, I, and I suspect most employers, want to ensure the job benefits the employee better than the job before because I want the employee to be happy.” —Greg Shepard[/pullquote] “We want employees that will be with us for many years, not just a few months as they find something that pays better,” Shepard explains.
 “Having low turnover is important for several reasons: 1.
 We don’t lose money on training, 2.
 Our customers prefer to have the same ladies cleaning their home year after year, and 3.
 Keeping talent means consistent cleanings for our customers.
 Each house has a learning curve, and sending new teams means a lull in quality as the team learns how to clean the home.”

 Explain how this job helps you.

+Shepard suggests applicants show a hiring manager how this job would be an improvement over your last position, even if the pay is lower or the title seems less impressive.
+“Candidates that we have hired that had made more at their previous jobs were ones that this position would still have been a step up,” he explains.
+For example, if someone says they’re coming to the company because it offers great hours that will enable them to continue working when they might have otherwise left the work world, Shepard sees someone who is getting a benefit from the position and is more likely to stick around.
 “Overall, I, and I suspect most employers, want to ensure the job benefits the employee better than the job before because I want the employee to be happy,” Shepard says.
 “Happy employees will be productive and stay with the company long-term, resulting in more happy customers and less costly turnover.
 So if an applicant is overqualified for a position, communicate genuine reasons why the job is not a step down and why you see yourself working for years to come!”